ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/getting_started_guide/fastdesk_getting_started_guide_windows.md

 ![Image 11 Desktop Launching](files/Openingdesktop.PNG "Image 11: Desktop Launching").

 Once fully launched, your desktop should appear as it is in **image 12**.

 ![Image 12 Fully Loaded Desktop](files/otherwindow.png "Image 12: FASTdesk ready for use")

 ## Workspace Application Log in setup (Optional)

 Although it is recommended you access FastDesk through the URL, you can also access your desktop through the Citrix Workspace Launcher.
 If you prefer to login directly to the Citrix Workspace app, you can do so.
-Simply click your windows start menu button and search for "Citrix Workspace Application".
+Simply click your windows start menu button and search for `"Citrix Workspace Application"`.
 After launching the Citrix Workspace app, you will be asked to add an account.
 See **image 13**

 ![Image 13 Add an account](files/addaccountworkspace.png "Image 13: Add an account")

 Simply type the following URL `"https://www.fastdesk.co.uk"` and click Add.
-Alternatively, enter the URL that has been provided to you by the FASTdesk team if you have a private fastdesk.
+Alternatively, enter the URL that has been provided to you by the FastDesk team if you have a private fastdesk.
 You will then be prompted to enter your username and password into the application.
 See **image 14.**

 ![Image 14 Enter credentials](files/entercredsapp.PNG "Image 14: Enter Credentials")